 Some of the most aggressive cost control and case management approaches are found in the insurance defense services area.
-Insurance companies are sophisticated, high volume purchasers of legal services; so it makes sense they would want to control legal spend.
+Insurance companies are sophisticated, high-volume purchasers of legal services; so it makes sense they would want to control legal spending.
 These companies regularly balance risk/reward decisions, and while a lawyer may think a case is worth the costs of litigation, their clients often disagree.
 Lawyers must also put themselves in the clients' place to appreciate how their approach to a case might differ if they were underwriting the cost of the litigation and potential downside risk.

 It is obvious by their behavior that many companies believe the relationship that develops between their claims management personnel and outside counsel can sometimes blur the cost-benefit relationship and cause accountability to slip.
-Most companies have litigation management departments and derivative bill review functions who are policy and procedure driven.
+Most companies have litigation management departments and derivative bill review functions that are policy and procedure driven.
 Clearly, these companies believe it is beneficial to take a large portion of the legal spending decisions out of the direct control of claims personnel.

-Due to this separation of powers, claims management personnel and their outside lawyers are often limited in their ability to properly manage the long term outcome of a case.
+Due to this separation of powers, claims management personnel and their outside lawyers are often limited in their ability to properly manage the long-term outcome of a case.
 All too often it seems litigation management guidelines, which are beneficial and necessary to a point, become hard and fast rules that suggest the outcome of a case is secondary.
 When the legal relationship is overmanaged, clients are often deprived of the experience and training of their counsel.